FarronF/limerick-council-meetings/meetings/2022/04/20-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 16th February 2022.md

 income.
 Ms. Curley advised that HAP is considered social housing and if a person/s

-financial situation changes, they are to advise LCCC.--- **Item 5: AOB**
+financial situation changes, they are to advise LCCC.
+---
+**Item 5: AOB**

  An Cathaoirleach, Cllr.
 Murphy complimented Mr. Patrick English on the GAA